 - Hard Hat Safety Award – honors utility employees who have contributed to safety within their community during the past year, shown adherence to on-the-job safety procedures, and promoted electrical safety within their department and community.

-For more information about our rewards program, please contact Karen Ritchey, manager of communication programs, at 614.540.0933 or email@example.com.
+For more information about our rewards program, please contact Holly Karg, director of media relations and communications, at 614.540.6407 or firstname.lastname@example.org.

 As a community’s energy lifeline, key account customers of a municipal electric utility count on the public power utility to provide them with energy and energy-related education, services and tools that improve their ability to operate more efficiently and with limited interruption.
 AMP’s Direct Connections key accounts program was created to assist the municipal electric utility in obtaining the information, education, tools and services they may need to develop or enhance their own successful key accounts program.